watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/zendesk-guide/README.md

 *Note*: If you already did the "Setup in a new Assistant" process above, you can skip over this section and go directly to "Using this Starter Kit" below.

-If you want to add this starter kit to an _existing_ assistant, you cannot use the Actions JSON file (e.g.,`zendesk-article-search-actions.json`) since it will overwrite your existing configuration.
-So instead, follow the following process:
+If you want to add this starter kit to an _existing_ assistant, you cannot use the actions JSON file (e.g.,`zendesk-article-search-actions.json`) since it will overwrite your existing configuration.
+So instead, do the following:

-- Download the OpenAPI specification in this starter kit.
-Use the one in the `advanced` subdirectory if you need additional parameters to filter on document dates or locale.
-Otherwise, use the `basic` one because it is simpler.
+- Download the OpenAPI specification from the `basic` or `advanced` folder in this starter kit. (see "Basic vs Advanced" above).
 - Use the OpenAPI specification to [build a custom extension](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-build-custom-extension#building-the-custom-extension).
 - [Add the extension to your assistant](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-add-custom-extension) using the credentials you obtained in the pre-requisite step above.
 - Go to `Variables > Created by you` and add `query_text`, `page_limit`, `search_results`, `search_result`, `link`, `title`, and `snippet`.
 - Go to `Actions > Created by you` and create three new actions titled "Search", "Show search results", and "Show search result" respectively.
 - Click on the `Search` action and add step 1.
 Click the fX button to add a variable and add new session variable `query_text` and select "Expression" type and then put `input.original_text` as the expression.
 As noted in the [documentation for spell checking](https://cloud.ibm.com/docs/assistant?topic=assistant-dialog-runtime-spell-check#dialog-runtime-spell-check-how-it-works), `input.original_text` is set _only_ if the utterance from the user was altered due to spell correction and then it records the original request from the user and not the spell corrected text.
 Spell correction can be very counter productive for searching because it can take specialized domain vocabulary and "correct" those terms to generic words in the language, so it is often better to apply the search on the original text, as we are doing here.
 In addition, click `Set new value` and set `page_limit` to Expression type and then put 3 as the expression.
-This limits the size of the results returned by the query to avoid timeouts.
+This limits the size of the results returned by the query to avoid hitting the 100kb limit on session state.

 ![Setup query 1](./assets/search-step-1.png)<br>